kayleyseow/CS-102/05. Functions/Chapter5Notes2.md

 ```

 #### Another Example: Fibonacci Numbers
-- The ffibonacci Numbers are a sequence of numbers
+- The fibonacci numbers are a sequence of numbers
   - First two numbers are both 1
   - After that, got o the next Fibonacci number, add the two before it
 - For example, the first seven numbers in the list are 1, 1, 2, 3, 55, 8, 13